Islam in Korea: Islam in South Korea

 The Korean Muslim Federation provides halal certificates to restaurants and businesses.
 Their halal certificate is recognized by the Department of Islamic Development Malaysia (JAKIM), and there are a total of 14 KMF-halal approved restaurants in South Korea as of January 2018.

 Before the formal establishment of an elementary school, a madrasa named Sultan Bin Abdul Aziz Madrasa functioned since the 1990s, where foreign Muslim children were given the opportunity to learn Arabic, Islamic culture, and English.
+Hamid Choi, a prominent muslim South Korean translator also finished his Al-Quran and Shahih Bukhari translation to Korean in 2014.

 Many Muslims in Korea say their different lifestyle makes them stand out more than others in society.
 However, their biggest concern is the prejudice they feel after the September 11 attacks.
 A 9-minute report was aired on ArirangTV, a Korean cable station for foreigners, on Imam Hak Apdu (Note: Imam Hak Apdu his Arabic name is Dr. Muhammad Abdul Wahab Zahid Al-Haq is a Syrian-born Islamic scholar and the current Grand Mufti of South Korea.
 He serves as the imam of the Jeonju Abu Bakr Al-Siddiq Mosque, located in Jeonju, Jeolla Province.) and Islam in Korea.

 Migrant workers from Pakistan and Bangladesh make up a large fraction of the Muslim population.
 The number of Korean Muslims was reported by The Korea Times in 2002 as 45,000 while the Pew Research Center estimated that there were 75,000 South Korean Muslims in 2010, or one in every five hundred people in the country.
 Muslim immigration rates show a consistent upward trend.
 In 2004, Muslim cemetery is established in Chungju City.